Dismissed (Israeli TV series): Season 2

 In the second season, Noa's platoon receives a cohort from the Atuda program of university reservists.
-Into the role of deputy platoon commander arrives Sergeant Tully (Noam Logsi) who takes the reins of management much to Noa's dismay.
+Into the role of deputy platoon commander arrives Lt.
+Tully (Noam Logsi) who takes the reins of management much to Noa's dismay.
 At the same time, Noa, who wants to make a good impression on the command staff, endeavors to induct the nephew of the base commander into her platoon.

-The rookie platoon is chosen to serve as a pilot for a new model called "Basic Training 2025" and Sgt.
+The rookie platoon is chosen to serve as a pilot for a new model called "Basic Training 2025" and Lt.
 Tully is chosen to be responsible for its implementation.
 The nephew of the base commander is assigned to the reservist department and has difficulty integrating socially and develops disciplinary problems.
 Tully, who brings a different approach to the trainees is met with hostility from the other commanders.
 During the rotation, difficulties for the department's staff arise from conflicts between meeting the mission and implementing new procedures in the face of ego battles within the company.